IN THE FOOTSTEPS OF CHARLES DARWIN | EVOLUTION, ECOLOGY AND CONSERVATION IN THE GALAPAGOS ISLANDS

-In 2003, the Universidad San Francisco de Quito (USFQ) invited me to visit the opening of a new college campus on San Cristobal Island – in the Galapagos!
+In 2003, the Universidad San Francisco de Quito (USFQ), Ecuador, invited me to visit the opening of a new international college campus on San Cristobal Island – in the Galapagos!

-I didn't waste any time in booking the flight to Quito, Ecuador, to meet the staff who were developing the facility and study program.
+I didn't waste any time in booking the flight to Quito to meet the staff who were developing the facility and study program.

-Although the rooms were not yet open to the public, they sent me anyway, and I was among the very first to stay at the new campus.
+I arrived at the new campus in the afternoon, and although the accommodations were not yet officially open to staff and students, they made an exception, and I was among the very first to stay at the new facility.